2022 Maruti Brezza vs Hyundai Venue vs Kia Sonet vs Tata Nexon vs Others: Price Comparison | CarDekho.com

 -

-Maruti and Toyota are the only carmakers in this space to offer the largest displacement engine -- 1.5-litre petrol.
+Maruti and Toyota are the only carmakers in this space to offer the largest displacement engine: a 1.5-litre petrol.

 -